Beyond Knowledge Silos: Task Fingerprinting for Democratization of Medical Imaging AI

 \section{Methods}

 Our knowledge transfer framework is based on the following concept (Fig. \ref{fig:concept}): Any contribution by a participant of the network is associated with a task fingerprint, i.e., a shareable task representation that respects individual privacy regulation (e.g., that the data itself must not be shared).
-Meta information about suitable training design decisions, such as model architecture or augmentation policy, is stored along with the fingerprint.
+Meta information about suitable training design decisions, such as model architecture (e.g., a \textit{timm} \cite{rw2019timm} string) or augmentation policy (e.g., an \textit{albumentations} \cite{Buslaev2020albumentations} serialization), is stored alongside the fingerprint.
 Optionally, the data may be tagged as shareable.
 To learn from the current network of tasks, a user generates the fingerprint for their task and queries the knowledge cloud.
 Based on the most relevant tasks in the pool according to fingerprint matching, relevant training strategies and data can be retrieved.
 The retrieved meta information and data are used to compile a training pipeline with different components of transferred knowledge.
 This section details our core methodological contributions as well as the evaluation concept we developed to assess the value of our approach.